openlawteam/docs/docs/integration-framework/README.md

 ##### Secured Connection

-gRPC is designed to work with a variety of [authentication mechanisms](https://grpc.io/docs/guides/auth/), with that in mind we have enabled TLS connections between external services and OpenLaw Integration Framework.
+gRPC is designed to work with a variety of [authentication mechanisms](https://grpc.io/docs/guides/auth/).
+With that in mind, we have enabled TLS connections between external services and the Integration Framework.
 All the data exchanged between the client and the server are encrypted.
-Mutual authentication is disabled for now and just need to provide your external service [X.509 public key](https://en.wikipedia.org/wiki/X.509) during the registration process, so the connection gets validated and your service gets registered.
+Mutual authentication is disabled for now and you just need to provide your external service [X.509 public key](https://en.wikipedia.org/wiki/X.509) during the registration process, so the connection gets validated and your service gets registered.
-Under the hood the Integration Framework uses OpenSSL as TLS provider and TLSv1.1, TLSv1.2 and TLSv1.3 protocols are enabled.
+Under the hood, the Integration Framework uses OpenSSL as TLS provider and TLSv1.1, TLSv1.2 and TLSv1.3 protocols are enabled.
 You can generate a test certificate using the following command:

 ```bash